 Character Education classes taught by In The Gap volunteers consists of teaching character qualities in local elementary schools that will encourage students and staff to develop and model personal character.

 Using the Character First!
-Education curriculum, volunteers teach in schools visiting classrooms on a weekly or biweekly basis and giving a thirty minute character lesson to the children.
-Our teams also offer school-wide assemblies to enhance the classroom presentations or to provide and alternative to schools that desire to have monthly school-wide assembly presentations.
+Education curriculum, volunteers teach in schools, visiting classrooms on a weekly or bi-weekly basis and presenting a thirty minute character lesson to the children.
+Additionally, our teams offer school-wide assemblies to enhance the classroom presentations or to provide an alternative to schools that desire to have monthly school-wide assembly presentations.